Generic eigenstate preparation via measurement-based purification: Preparation of entanglement

 \subsection{GHZ state preparation}

-Our measurement-based purification framework adapts to generate entangled state for multiple qubit system.
+Our measurement-based purification framework can adapt to generating entangled state for multiple qubit system.
 In the absence of a transversal magnetic field, we consider a one-dimensional chain of three spins-$1/2$ linked by the nearest-neighbor Ising bonds, i.e., $H_S=J(\sigma_1^z\sigma_2^z+\sigma_2^z\sigma_3^z)$, where $J$ is the coupling strength~\cite{IsingModel}.
-As a typical degenerate system, the eigenbasis is not unique.
-We set the target state as one of the maximally entangled state for this discrete system:
+It is a typical degenerate system whose eigenbasis is not unique determined.
+The target state is set as one of the maximally entangled state for this discrete system:

-And the other eigenstates of the system can also be chosen as the general GHZ states:
+And the other eigenstates of the system can also be regarded as the general GHZ states: